okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ## Sign-in flow

+Okta supports many different __authenticators__ for identifying a user during the sign-in flow, such as a password or fingerprint.
+Responding to each authenticator is a step in the sign-in flow.
+Many flows require multiple __factors__ (multifactor authentication), the type of an authenticator.
+For example, a fingerprint is a biometric factor and a USB Token is a possession factor.

-Okta supports many ways of authenticating the identity of a user during the sign-in flow.
-An Okta org administrator creates _policies_, different mixes of *authenticators*, or ways of verifying the identity of a user, and assigns them to apps, people, groups, and more.
+An Okta org administrator creates __policies__, different mixes of authenticators, and assigns them to apps, people, groups, and more.
 Policies also configure whether an authenticator is required or optional, as well as the minimum number of authenticators required for a successful sign-in.
-Responding to each authenticator is a step in the sign-in flow.
-Many flows require multiple *factors* (multifactor authentication), the category of an authenticator.
-Factors include: biometrics, such as a fingerprint; knowledge, such as a password; and more.
 This effectively results in an infinite number of combinations of authenticators and the order in which they're presented.

 The Android and Swift Identity Engine SDKs represent the sign-in flow as a state machine.
-You initialize the machine with the details of the Okta org application integration, request the initial step in the flow, and cycle through responding to steps until either the user signs in, cancels, or an error occurs.
+You initialize the machine with the details of an Okta org application integration, request the initial step in the flow, and cycle through responding to steps until either the user signs in, cancels, or an error occurs.

 <div class="three-quarter">